Do Go On - 407 - The Real Pocahontas

 No, no, that's good.

-When I hold, you know how we hold a shell up to you?
+You know how many you hold a shell up to your ear?

 Yes.

-When I hold the ocean up to my ear, I hear Shelley.
+When I hold the ocean up to my year, I hear Shelley.

 Whoa.